Am I Right

 Am I Right was an American popular music and humor website dedicated to topics such as song parodies, misheard lyrics (mondegreens), and album cover parodies.
 Visitors could submit their own without registering.
 It was created by Charles R. Grosvenor Jr. (born July 7, 1972, known as Chucky G) The site was first launched March 23, 2000, and has since grown considerably.

 Am I Right was a community based website, with all the content contained on the website created by visitors.
 New material was submitted online by individuals and reviewed by a group of moderators who removed entries that did not conform to community standards regarding obscene content or spam.

 On February 13, 2025, Grosvenor announced that the site will stop accepting submissions by the end of February 2025 and be moved to a new server as a read-only archive.
 The final block of parodies was submitted on February 28, 2025.
-As of August 2025, it has yet to be known if the site will be taken off online in the future unless if asking the founder.
+As of August 2025, it has yet to be known if the site will be taken offline in the future.